capsule-corp-ternoa/ternoa-doc/docs/for-developers/04-Advanced features/Sign-tx.md

 # Sign a transaction hash

-Now we have the txHash, and we can move to the signing step.
-But before detailing it, it's good to know that _"signing"_ can be directly embedded in the submit function.
+Now we have the `txHash`, and we can move to the signing step.
+But before detailing it, it's good to know that _"signing"_ can be directly embedded in the [submit function](../04-Advanced%20features/Submit-tx.md).

-It means that depending on the submit function you are using (see the last step [below](#)), _signing your tx hash before submitting might not be necessary_.
+It means that depending on the submit function you are using (see the last step below), _signing your tx hash before submitting might not be necessary_.
 In case you sign manually the tx hash, you will receive a hex value of the signed transaction ready to be sent.

+## `signTxHex()`

-The `signTxHex()` function expect **a keyring** that will sign the transaction and the **transaction hash to be signed**.
+This function expect **a keyring** that will sign the transaction and the **transaction hash to be signed**.

 ``` js showLineNumbers